Meditation Retreats In Guatapé

 At the heart of all our retreat programs are the ancient practices of samatha and vipassana meditation (calm abiding & insight) as taught by the great Tibetan Dzogchen master Dudjom Lingpa, and daily 2-hour hatha yoga classes to relax and strengthen the mind and the body.
 As a support to cultivate more self-awareness and mindfulness, we employ the practice of noble silence throughout the retreat, and work with no more than eight guests at a time, to help you to immerse yourself into the meditation and yoga practice and clarify your practical doubts.

 If you are looking to tame your monkey mind, and deepen your meditation and yoga practice in a tranquil and spiritual environment, you are happily welcome here.
 Our retreats begin on Fridays and end on Thursdays, with the option of one to four-week stays.

 "Bondage is simply the mind being bound - and if it is freed, without a doubt, that is liberation." — Saraha

 SAMATHA & VIPASSANA

 At La Casa de Loto the focus in our yoga classes is on proper alignment like it was taught by B.K.S.
 Iyengar, and on the breath, trying to create a flow of energy to help release mental and physical blockages and pains.
 All our classes are taught by Maria Mercedes Lopez.
-She lives, studies and practices Yoga for more than 30 years, and lived as a nun in a buddhist Temple in Thailand for over a year.
-She truly is a real Yogi who will teach you authentic yoga.
+She has lived, studied and practiced Yoga for more than 30 years, and lived as a nun in a buddhist Temple in Thailand for over a year.
+A true Yogi who guides meditation and yoga retreats in Colombia since over 20 years.